-Life story work helps children understand their past, make sense of their experiences and develop a coherent sense of identity.Yet across children’s services it is often difficult to deliver consistently in practice.Thread Together is being developed in collaboration with practitioners and care-experienced people, and informed by research to support more consistent, child-centred life story work.
+Life story work helps children understand their past, make sense of their experiences and develop a coherent sense of identity.Yet across children’s services it is often difficult to deliver consistently in practice for children in their care.Thread Together is a software platform being developed in collaboration with practitioners and care-experienced people, and informed by research to support more consistent, child-centred life story work and maintaining important connections over time.

 Children who cannot grow up with their birth families often grow up with gaps in their understanding of their story.Without sensitive, ongoing life story work, children may be left to make sense of complex experiences on their own.
 The explanations they form can be confusing, painful, or self-blaming.When carried out well, life story work helps children: